Message from the Associate Director of Education

 Resources

-The Gynecologic Oncology Program includes five qualified Gynecologic Oncologists working in a team with four Radiation Oncologists, five Gynecologic Pathologists and four Psychologists.
+The Gynecologic Oncology Program includes six qualified Gynecologic Oncologists working in a team with three Radiation Oncologists, six Gynecologic Pathologists.
 There is close coordination with the surgical and medical oncologists.

 Selection Criteria